DeGrom, backed by 5 Mets HRs, tops Severino, Yankees 8-5

 TRAINER'S ROOM

 Yankees: C Gary Sanchez (groin) arrived from the team complex in Tampa, Florida, and did catching and hitting drills.
-Manager Aaron Boone said the late August/early September projection for Sanchez's return was "a fair timeline." ...
-All-Star slugger Aaron Judge (wrist) did conditioning drills on the field before the game.
-Boone said he expected Judge could start swinging a bat any day now.
+Boone said the late August/early September projection for Sanchez's return was "a fair timeline."

 UP NEXT